Seelan: LTTE

 On 6 July 1983 a group of LTTE cadres, including Seelan and Sellakili (Sathasivam Chelvanayakam), stole five exploders from Kankesanthurai Cement Factory.
 Brigadier J. G. Balthazar, the commander of the Sri Lankan security forces in the north, received a tip-off from a police officer on 15 July 1983 that Seelan, the most wanted Tamil militant after Prabhakaran, was operating from a house in a coconut grove at Meesalai near Chavakachcheri.
 As the army arrived at the house that evening, Seelan and three other LTTE cadres (Anand, Aruna and Ganesh) fled on bicycles.
 As the soldiers pursued the LTTE cadres and opened fire, Seelan, who was handicapped by the injuries sustained at Chavakachcheri police station, abandoned his bicycle and ran through a paddy field.
 The soldiers continued the pursuit and kept firing, killing Anand and injuring Seelan in the knee.
 As Aruna went to help Seelan, who was struggling to keep up, Seelan asked Aruna to shoot him and escape.
 Aruna protested but Seelan ordered him to shoot.
 Aruna placed the barrel of his rifle on Seelan's forehead and shot him dead before escaping in a hijacked car.

-The LTTE ambush on the army on 23 July 1983 which killed 15 soldiers and several LTTE members is believed to have been revenge for Seelan's death.
+The LTTE ambush of the Four Four Bravo military patrol on 23 July 1983 which killed 15 soldiers and several LTTE members is believed to have been revenge for Seelan's death.

 The Charles Anthony Brigade was named after Seelan.
 Prabhakaran's eldest son Charles Anthony was also named after Seelan.
 A memorial to Seelan and a children's park named after Seelan were built at Meesalai-Allarai.
 After the Sri Lankan military re-captured the Thenmarachchi region in 1995 they destroyed the memorial and children's park.
 The memorial was re-built in 2003 during the Norwegian mediated Cease Fire Agreement.